Team2470/FRC-CAD-Files/.github/ISSUE_TEMPLATE/cleanup_request.md

 A clear and concise description of what is being changed.

 **How is it being changed**
-How is the code being changed.
+How are the files and folders being changed.

 **Additional context**
 Add any other context here.